aras62/vision-based-prediction/papers/motion_papers.md

 ___
 <a name=motion></a>
 <h2 style="color:#c12fdc";> Motion Prediction Papers</h2>

-Below is the list of Motion prediction papers sorted chronologically and according to the venues (in order of relevance) they were published in.
-Each paper in the list has an associated link to the publication page, and arxiv preprint or code links if available.
-By **clicking on the papers** you can get the following information:

-* **Datasets** used in the paper
-* **Metrics** used in the paper
-* **Bibtext** of the publication

-<h3>Papers</h3>
 <ul><a name=Guo_2022_CVPR_2/>
 <details close>
 <summary><strong><em>Guo et al., "Multi-Person Extreme Motion Prediction", CVPR, 2022.</em></strong> <a href=https://openaccess.thecvf.com/content/CVPR2022/papers/Guo_Multi-Person_Extreme_Motion_Prediction_CVPR_2022_paper.pdf>paper</a> <a href=https://arxiv.org/pdf/2105.08825.pdf>arxiv</a> <a href=https://github.com/GUO-W/MultiMotion>code</a></summary>